"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Methods

-Our interviews were structured in three parts.
-The complete instrument is attached in the Appendix. \begin{description} \item[Context] First, we asked the participant a series of questions aimed at learning the context of their app use.
+Our interviews were structured in three parts and included a short survey and an interactive feedback session.
+The complete study instrument is attached in the supplementary material. \begin{description} \item[Context] First, we asked the participant a series of questions aimed at learning the context of their app use.
 These include questions about their background; when, where, why, and how they use the app; stakes in their use; and their knowledge and perception of AI. \item[XAI needs] Next, we inquired about the participant's explainability needs through open-ended questions and a survey we developed from the XAI Question Bank~\cite{Liao_CHI_2020}.
 The survey lists 10 categories of questions that people might have about an AI system.
 Nine categories (\textit{Data}, \textit{Output}, \textit{Performance}, \textit{How}, \textit{Why}, \textit{Why not}, \textit{What if}, \textit{How to be that}, \textit{How to still be this}) are from \cite{Liao_CHI_2020}, and we added a new \textit{Transparency} category on expert and social transparency~\cite{Ehsan2021ST}.
 The survey asks the participant to select questions they ``know the answer to'' and/or are ``curious to know (more).''
-See the Appendix for a full list of the survey questions. \item[XAI uses and perceptions] Finally, we assessed the participant's perception of existing XAI approaches.
-Using screen sharing during the Zoom interview, we showed three examples of Merlin Photo ID identifications: the first is a correct identification; the second is a misidentification, one that people---even experienced birders---would make; the third is a misidentification, but one that people wouldn't make.
+We directed the participant to interpret ``know the answer to'' as ``have a good idea of the answer'' for questions whose exact answers are not available to end-users (e.g., What is the size of the data?). \item[XAI uses and perceptions] Finally, we assessed the participant's perception of existing XAI approaches.
+Using screen sharing during the Zoom interview, we showed three examples of Merlin Photo ID identifications: the first is a correct identification; the second is a misidentification, one that people---even experienced birders---would make; and the third is a misidentification, but one that people wouldn't make.
 Using these as running examples, we introduced four XAI approaches one at a time and in random order (see the next paragraph for more information).
-For each, we asked the participant what they like and dislike about the approach, what they think can be improved, whether they want to see it in Merlin, and how much it helps them understand the AI's reasoning process.
-See~\cref{fig:xai_eg} for the visuals shown to the participant. \end{description}
+For each, we asked the participant what they like and dislike about the approach, what they think can be improved, whether they want to see it in the app, and how much it helps them understand the AI's reasoning and output.
+See Fig. \ref{fig:xai_eg} for the identification examples and XAI explanations shown to participants. \end{description}